Pine64

-Pine Store Limited, doing business as Pine64 (styled as PINE64), is a Hong Kong-based organization that designs, manufactures, and sells single-board computers, notebook computers, as well as smartwatch/smartphones.
-Its name was inspired by the mathematical constants π and e with a reference to 64-bit computing power.
+Pine Store Limited, doing business as Pine64 (styled as PINE64, formerly Pine Microsystems), is a Hong Kong-based organization that designs, manufactures, and sells single-board computers, notebook computers, smartphones, and smartwatches.
+Its name is inspired by the mathematical constants π and e with a reference to 64-bit computing.

 History

-Pine64 initially operated in Fremont, California, as Pine Microsystems Inc. It was founded by TL Lim, the inventor of the PopBox and Popcorn Hour series of media players sold under the Syabas and Cloud Media brands.
+Pine64 initially operated in Fremont, California, as Pine Microsystems Inc. It was founded by TL Lim, inventor of the PopBox and Popcorn Hour series of digital media players sold under the Syabas and Cloud Media brands.

-In 2015, Pine Microsystems offered its first product, the Pine A64, a single-board computer designed to compete with the popular Raspberry Pi in both power and price.
+In 2015, Pine Microsystems offered its first product, the Pine A64, a single-board computer designed to compete with the popular Raspberry Pi in power and price.
 The A64 was first funded through a Kickstarter crowdfunding drive in December 2015 which raised over US$1.7 million.
 The Kickstarter project was overshadowed by delays and shipping problems.
 The original Kickstarter page referred to Pine64 Inc. based in Delaware, but all devices for the Kickstarter campaign were manufactured and sold by Pine Microsystems Inc. based in Fremont, California.

 In January 2020, Pine Microsystems Inc. was dissolved, while Pine Store Limited was incorporated on December 5, 2019, in Hong Kong.
 As of late 2020, the standard form contract of pine64.com binds all orders to the laws of Malaysia, while the products are shipped from warehouses in Shenzhen, China and Hong Kong.